abhishekarya1/javascript/Arrays.md

 fruits.age = 25; // create a property with an arbitrary name
 ```
+- They are copied by reference just like Objects.

 ### Performance
 `pop` and `push` are faster than `shift` and `unshift` because of element movement overhead.